 What’s one of the first things you do when you meet someone?
 You ask what he or she does.
 Like it or not, in so many ways a job defines a person.
 The workplace is where people spend at least half their waking hours most days, and for many, it consumes their thoughts for a far greater time than that.

-What you can do to make sure your employees feel connected is to keep them informed on what the company is doing and what the future plans are.
-They should be aware of the company vision and mission statement and actively involved in implementing it.
+A way to help employees feel connected to the company is to keep them informed on what the company is doing and what the future plans are.
+They should be aware of the company vision and mission statement and be actively involved in implementing it.

 You should do everything you can to make employees know that they’re part of the company’s successes and progress, whether it’s through a newsletter, team-building activities, or social get-togethers outside of the workplace.

 They Know You Want Them to Succeed